cometbeetle/AutoUncertainties/README.md

 ### Dependent Random Variables

-To simplify operations on `Uncertainty` objects, `AutoUncertainties` assumes all variables are independent and normally distributed.
-This means that, in the case where a user assumes dependence between two or more `Uncertainty` objects, unexpected and counter-intuitive behavior may arise during uncertainty propagation.
+To simplify operations on `Uncertainty` objects, `AutoUncertainties` assumes all variables are independent.
+This means that, in the case where the programmer assumes dependence between two or more `Uncertainty` objects, unexpected and counter-intuitive behavior may arise during uncertainty propagation.
 This is a common pitfall when working with `Uncertainty` objects, especially since the package will not prevent you from manipulating variables in a manner that implies dependence.